-These waves may generally be awesome for beginners, but sometimes the swell is too big and these spots are not safe or easy to surf.
-And at times they are too small to surf and you’ll just be practicing your paddle technique.
-However, the vast majority of the time they are perfect for learning to surf.
+After making about 50 trips over the last 22 years, I put together this list of surf breaks in Costa Rica that are great for beginners.
+These waves in general are awesome for their small size and are easy to catch.
+Sometimes though the swell is too big and these spots are not safe or easy.
+And at other times they are too small to surf and you’ll just be practicing your paddling form.
+However, the vast majority of the time they are perfect for learning to surf in Costa Rica.

 Tamarindo is the most popular beach in Costa Rica to learn to surf.
 It has soft light tan sand, and a long stretch of beach with only a few rocks in the lineup (in front of the Tamarindo Diria and then farther south).
 The advanced surfers surf near the rocks or at the rivermouth on the north end end of the beach.
 Most days of the month from November to April, the waves are waist high or less.
 Even when the surf is bigger, the reform is perfect for pushing learners just enough so they have momentum to help them stand up.
 The town has a dozen surf shops, each with instructors and boards to rent.